-West Virginia Wesleyan College confers eleven academic degrees: Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A.), Bachelor of Music Education (B.M.E.), Bachelor of Science (B.S.), Bachelor of Science in Nursing (B.S.N.), Master of Business Administration (M.B.A.), Master of Fine Arts (M.F.A.), Master of Science in Athletic Training (M.S.A.T.), Master of Science in Nursing (M.S.N), and Doctor of Nursing Practice (D.N.P.).
+West Virginia Wesleyan College confers eleven academic degrees: Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A.), Bachelor of Music Education (B.M.E.), Bachelor of Science (B.S.), Bachelor of Science in Nursing (B.S.N.), Master of Business Administration (M.B.A.), Master of Fine Arts (M.F.A.), Masters of Athletic Training (M.A.T.), Master of Science in Athletic Training (M.S.A.T.), Master of Science in Nursing (M.S.N), and Doctor of Nursing Practice (D.N.P.).
 The degree granted is determined by the choice of major, as listed on pages 14 and 15, or, in the case of individualized majors, according to the content area of the program.